keboola/connection-docs/management/project/limits/index.md

 ### GoodData
 If you use [GoodData BI](https://www.gooddata.com/) provisioned by Keboola, the **Limits** page will also show limits to your GoodData project.
 These limits are again soft limits.
-The production project switch shows whether you are using a [demo or production project](/writers/gooddata).
+The production project switch shows whether you are using a [demo or a production project](/writers/gooddata).
 The demo project is provided free of charge.

 {: .image-popup}
 ![Screenshot - GoodData Limits](/management/project/limits/limits-2.png)